- Study at Deakin

 Complete the application form [167KB] and email it to Marlene Ebejer with your preferred trimester, preferred location and contact number and include a statement of commitment to attending the placement for 12 days over 12 weeks.

-There is a new intake each Trimester.
 Submit your application as early as possible as places are filled on a first in, first serve basis.
 You will be notified by email of the outcome of your application and will be required to submit an acceptance of offer form to secure your place whilst you are undertaking your placement.

 To undertake a placement you will need to obtain a Working with Children Check and Police Check prior to commencing (cost at your expense).